ju-pat/Birds-GraphWGAN-GP/README.md

 ### Important files and folders:

-- **Main.ipynb**: Main document that serves as the main entry point for running the project, including some data visualization, model training, fake data generation and evaluation.
+- **Main_github.ipynb**: Main document that serves as the main entry point for running the project, including some data visualization, model training, fake data generation and evaluation.

 - **Data/**: Contains the pre-processed single trajectories (segmented into individual trajectories, completed and reshaped for 50 steps by trajectory)
 - - the subfolders divide the data by year